 Following the conventions for Hochschild and cyclic homology in Loday~\cite{L}, when we need to indicate explicitly the ground ring $k$ over which we compute symmetric homology of $A$, we shall use the notation: $HS_*(A\;|\;k)$.
-Furthermore, since the notion ``$\Delta S$-module'' does not explicitly state the ground ring, we shall use the bulkier ``$\Delta S$-module over $k$'' when the context is ambiguous.
+On the other hand, for a $k$--module $M$, $HS_*(A ; M)$ will denote the homology of the complex $C_*(\Delta S, B_*^{sym}A) \otimes_k M$.